Cauze/iris-bundle/README.md

 Iris:Connect(Iris.ShowDemoWindow);
 ```

 A minified version (`iris.min.lua`) will be included when a good enough minifier is available.
-Unfortunately, [darklua](https://github.com/seaofvoices/darklua) breaks it.
+Unfortunately, [darklua](https://github.com/seaofvoices/darklua) breaks it